 Back in 2008, I managed the preparation of the 33ft an Sulaire for open water sailing and skippered on her passage from Stornoway, round the top of Scotland, to join the Moray Firth Flotilla.

 Knut and Isabella Fortuna (from an Sulaire)

-Westray to Fair Isle, June 2010 - Ian's image from a voyage crewing on the 28ft Hereshoff design "Spirit of Rema" for Edward Anker.
-Ian joined Ed in Stornoway and helped take the small yacht on to cruise Shetland.
-Their route included Baltasound and Outskerries.
-Ed went on to take his vessel single-handed to Norway and back and is now continuing his solo circumnavigation.
-The voyage is one of many which will feed into ian's work in progress - a book which alternates the retelling of traditional stories with a log of navigating their settings.
+Westray to Fair Isle, June 2010 - my image from a voyage crewing on the 28ft Hereshoff design Spirit of Rema for Edward Anker.
+I joined Ed in Stornoway and helped take the small yacht on to cruise Shetland.
+Our route included Baltasound and Outskerries.
+Ed went on to take his vessel single-handed to Norway and back and continued on his attempted solo circumnavigation.
+The voyage is one of many which will feed into non-fiction works - the retelling of traditional stories alternates with a log of navigating their settings.

 El Vigo, the33ft Robert Clark design, has taken part in many arts projects.
 Her own voyages have included a transit of Limfjord in Denmark and a non-stop North Sea crossing from Thyboren to Stornoway via the Pentland Firth.
 A detail of the chart used for the limfjorden passage, and a retelling of a story from that area, was the basis of a third photo-polymer print made with Emmanuelle Waeckerlé and Highland Print studio.
 The story was told to Alex Patience who responded with a version in Doric.
 These voyages will be fully described in Transits, a non-fiction book which could follow on from Waypoints.

 Many of these voyages have led to experiences which have fed into my non-fiction projects - these have been developed thanks to a Creative Scotland Bursary 2014 – 15.